antea-p/flashcard_maker/README.md

 # Intro

-**Flashcard maker** is a simple TypeScript application which reads a PDF file, and then uses GPT-4 to generate great cloze flashcards.
-Thanks to use of certain prompting rules, the clozes are placed strategically over the most important fact in the card - at least, most of the time!
+**Flashcard maker** is a simple TypeScript application which reads a PDF file, and then uses GPT-4 to generate Anki-compatible cloze flashcards (as CSV file).
+Thanks to use of carefully crafted prompting rules, the clozes are placed over the most important fact in the card - at least, most of the time!
 Meanwhile, it ignores paragraphs discussing historical information, trivia, and similar.
 These 2 features - smart cloze placement, and omitting irrelevant details - distinguishes the application from existing third-party solutions.

 # Instructions
 1. Clone the project: